The Camino de Santiago is so much more than just a long and painful walk…

 - Finding peace and freedom is largely the courage to leave behind all those things that you no longer need.

 - Angels are everywhere–humble, generous, and unassuming.
 If you do not see them, you may be looking in the wrong places.

 - Just because someone has a smile on their face does not mean that their life is easy.

 - Happiness is largely the humility to say YES to “small” things that matter and the courage to say NO to “big” things that don’t.

 - Make profound gratitude a touchstone as you rise to each and every day.

 - A journey of a thousand miles is accomplished by one simple commitment–the willingness to take just one more step.
 And no matter how hard it is, you can almost always take one more step.

 - Each and every one of us is eminently worthy of being a source of peace and healing.

 - People and LOVE are always the most important things in life, period.

-Physically and emotionally, your Camino will be so much harder than you expect, but infinitely more enchanting, enlightening, and inspiring than you ever dreamed anything could be.
-The Camino is a grand treasure chest, overflowing with precious gifts for those who are ready to receive them.
-And her arms are wide open, ready to embrace and transform anyone willing to take that very first step.
+Physically and emotionally, your Camino will be much harder than you expect, but infinitely more enchanting, enlightening, and inspiring than you ever dreamed possible.
+The Camino’s arms are wide open, ready to embrace and transform anyone willing to take that very first step.